Tim-Nosco/z3_lessons/08/writeup.md

 ### Achievements 4 through 9

 As demonstrated in *Figure 11*, my very simple fuzzing (all _a_'s) got us through some fairly tricky challenges.
 I did not test `angr`'s performance on these due to the significant time investment in the _Malicious AES Wall_.
 For the 9th achievement, I looked at the `exploitmealso` function symbol.
 To pass achievement `9` of `10`, `exploitmealso` must return `B`.
-It is immediately apparent to me that this function copies its arguments into a 1-byte buffer, and the return value is stored above this buffer on the stack.
+It is immediately apparent to me that this function copies its argument into a 1-byte buffer, and the return value is stored above this buffer on the stack.
 Without much more analysis, I tried passing a few `B`s and passed the wall.

 ```
 % ./kingdom 174 116 ACHIEVEMENTAWARD `python -c "print ' '.join(['a']*5+['B'*5]+['a']*2)"`